|Region||Clans, High Wood Country, Tribe Steppes|

 The Tendrils of Taurquion creep into the regions around the High Wood Country.
 Those that spread too far into the Clans are dealt with by fire or druidic magic.
 The dwarves of the Clans see the Tendrils as a precursor to elven claims to their lands.
 Those Tendrils that creep into the Northern Hordelands are also set ablaze.
 The dark druids of the Witch Hordes, prefer to use more dastardly means to halt the spread of Taurquion, such as blight spells.
 To the east of the High Wood Country is the Tribe Steppes.
 These two regions have a long border, making the Tribe Steppes an easier target for the spread of Taurquion.
 The Jara don't seem to care where the Tendrils go and probably see it as brining elven prey closer to them.

-Many wood elves of the High Wood Country seem content to allow the unnatural spread of forests, be it by divine will, or by the power of the High Pyramid of Power.
+Many wood elves of the High Wood Country seem content to allow the unnatural spread of forests, be it by divine will, or by the power of the Pyramid of Nature.
 Those that have interfered with the growth of Taurquion are usually banished, like in the case of the Exiled Twelve.
 In 1102, twelve families were charged with hampering the "natural" growth of the forest.

 The Tendril spread has not always benefited the elves of the region, as is the case with the seaweed clogged bay of Neithreth; the Cheldremn claim that it was not the Tendrils, but the chaos infusion from Ralvalloth which corrupted the Tendrdils and then damaged the waterway.
 Another area of tainted growth is Diornaith.
 Taurquion has areas with it that are like islands of natural growth that are unaffected by the Tendrils.
 Some of these islands of normal terra-firma are Drauglon, Lolfedhel, Maenor, Molailvor, and Niedail.
 There are also abnormal ones like Nanyerien where nature and entropic energy have fused creating Entropic Breaches.